What Is Penetration Test of Bitumen?

 In the penetration test, as the needle of the penetrometer is released, it penetrates the sample to some distance.

-The distance by which the needle penetrates in the bitumen sample is to be noted down for all the three samples.
+The distance by which the needle penetrates in the bitumen sample is to be noted down for all three samples.

 A sample observation table is drawn below for bitumen penetration test,